Unclonable Functional Encryption: Introduction

-The construction is inspired by \textcite{HKNY23} who showed a plaintext expansion result for unclonable encryption: A construction based solely on quantum randomized encodings is a mulit-bit unclonable encryption scheme if there exists a single bit unclonable-indistinguishable secure encryption scheme.
+The construction is inspired by \textcite{HKNY23} and the universal construction of Waters and Wichs \cite{C:WatWic23}.
+In \cite{HKNY23} they show a universal plaintext expansion result for unclonable encryption: A construction based solely on quantum randomized encodings is a mulit-bit unclonable encryption scheme if there exists a single bit unclonable-indistinguishable secure encryption scheme.
 Unfortunately, the existence of such a scheme is not yet known in the plain model.
-Our result has a similar plaintext expansion property but we do not make the same assumption about the existence of such an unclonable encryption scheme.
-Instead we rely on an unclonable encryption scheme with quantum decryption keys which was recently constructed by \textcite{AKY24}.
+Therefore we instead rely on an unclonable encryption scheme with quantum decryption keys which was recently constructed by \textcite{AKY24}.

 The idea of our construction is that the ciphertext has two modes indicated by a flag bit in the plaintext.
 In the first mode $(f=0)$, which is the mode the real encryption procedure uses, the plaintext is simply encrypted under the $\QFE$ scheme and padded to a certain length: